fyansyarafa/fyansyarafa.github.io/_posts/2020-02-03-logistic-regression-advertising.md

 data: 2020-02-03
 tags: [python, logistic regression, exploratory data analysis, machine learning, classification, supervised leaning]
 header:
-excerpt: " whether or not they will click on an ad based off the features of that user"
+excerpt: "Analyzing advertisement whether or not they will click on an ad based off the features of that user"
 mathjax: "true"
 ---